 Emory was a fellow on Sam Feder’s Disclosure and part of OutFest OutSet filmmakers program.
 Currently, Emory is directing a documentary short with Tadashi Nakamura (Third Act) producing.
 Emory holds an MFA in Film from the UCLA School of Theater, Film, and Television.

-In addition to their creative practice, Emory has worked in support of diverse voices in front of and behind the camera as former staff at the Asian American Documentary Network and Visual Communications.
-Their oral history videography work with community partners inspired them to volunteer with API RISE, a non-profit dedicated to make freedom possible for Asian Americans, Native Hawaiian, and Pacific Islander folks impacted by the carceral system.
-Emory is also contributing their talents to an open-access multimedia textbook on Asian American and Pacific Islander communities.
+In addition to his creative practice, Emory has worked in support of diverse voices in front of and behind the camera as an oral history videographer, and as former staff at the Asian American Documentary Network and Visual Communications.

 Let’s connect!